Crockpot Italian beef sandwiches are a summer staple around here! Enjoy this easy, set-it-and-forget-it meal that your whole family will love!

-Now let’s make some Italian Beef Sandwiches.
-These are SUPER easy and I took them to our tailgate last week.
-They stayed nice and warm in the slow cooker until everyone was ready to eat and we really enjoyed them.
-But they’d also make a great weeknight supper or game day meal at the house and leftovers heat up like a dream
+Let’s make some Crockpot Italian Beef Sandwiches.
+These are SUPER easy and are always a crowd pleaser!
+I love taking them over to a tailgate or potluck because they stay nice and warm in the slow cooker until everyone is ready to eat.
+These also make a great weeknight supper or game day meal at the house and leftovers heat up like a dream.

 You hungry yet?
 Lets get on in that kitchen and cook us up some grub!